RobertZetterlund/intro-to-ai/assignment3/report.md

 Using `n_neighbors=42`, we get an epsilon of `19`, which we will use for the remainder of the analysis.

-It is possible to argue our tweak to the algorithm, as ... lowest is relevant, core points can grow very large in numbers, ...

-# TODO: FIX THIS
+It is possible to argue our tweak to the algorithm, as this arbitrary distinction that noise begin at the largest jump in distance can have it's flaws.
+We also note that for large values of `n_neighbors` our approach performs poorly.
+But this proved effective for us and it seems that approaches are inherently data-dependent.
+We learn that it is important to have the amount of core points in mind and (although again, it is data dependent on the densisty) make sure that some non-core points are classified as well.

 ## b - Highlight clusters found using DBSCAN, Barplot and outliers.